 eGFR

-Estimated Glomerular Filtration Rate — a calculated measure of kidney filtering capacity.
+Estimated Glomerular Filtration Rate — a calculated indicator of kidney filtering ability.

 Creatinine